Peace-N/jobrunner/README.md

 - Create a new folder in the root of your laravel app and call it packages
 - Clone this package inside the packages folder

+Your folder structure should look like this:
+ --packages
+ ---- peacen
+ -------jobrunner

 ### Add repository & require to your main composer.json file in the root of your laravel application
 ````
     "require": {